-The Great Depression and Prohibition created another type of outlaw different from those of the Old West.
+The Great Depression and Prohibition created another type of outlaw different from the Old West.
 These folks were fed by both need and greed and took advantage of “supply and demand” opportunities.
-Some of these outlaws with names like Bonnie and Clyde, “Baby Face” Nelson, Ma Barker, and “Pretty Boy” Floyd, became legends, as their deeds included some of the wildest and deadliest stories ever to hit newspaper front pages.
+Some of these outlaws with names like Bonnie and Clyde, “Baby Face” Nelson, Ma Barker, and “Pretty Boy” Floyd became legends, as their deeds included some of the wildest and deadliest stories ever to hit newspaper front pages.

 Edward “Eddie” J. Adams (1887-1921) – A Kansas bootlegger, car thief, and murderer, Adams was eventually captured and sentenced to life imprisonment.
-He escaped custody twice and was killed in a shootout with police in Wichita, Kansas on November 22, 1921.
+He escaped custody twice and was killed in a shoot-out with police in Wichita, Kansas, on November 22, 1921.